toolhouse-community/deepseek-tool-use-experiment/README.md

 - **main.py** is the main entry point.
 It sets up the API routes and serves static content.
 - **api** contains the backend endpoints:
   - **api/chat** streams responses to the LLM you choose
-  - **api/cron** contains the logic to perform actions every day
-  - **api/config** will read the configuration for the app you want and serve it back to the frontend
 - **static** contains the frontend
-- **prompts** contains the prompts needed by each use case, as well as the UI configuration

-Here is how an app gets loaded:

-- Each app will be served at `/app/<your_app_name>`, where `<your_app_name>` must match one of the filenames in the `prompts` folder (for example `/app/random-pet-fact`).
-- The frontend will call `/app/config`.
-The backend will look at the referer header to infer the app name.
-It will then send the appropriate configuration.
-For example, if you're calling `/app/random-pet-fact`, `/app/config` will open `prompts/random-pet-fact.toml`, covert it to JSON, and serve it to the frontend.
-- The frontend will read the configuration and set itself up.

-#### How to build a new use case

-Most of the work is already done for you!
-Simply copy `prompts/_template.toml` and fill in the blanks.
-You can follow one of the other pre-configured configurations for inspiration.